ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-3-21-wicket-custom-paging-navigator.markdown

 Customize the Markup
 --------------------
 Create a markup file for the component(CustomPagingNavigator.html) and copy the original markup.
-The only restriction is, we should not change the `wicket:id` and the hierarchy of the `wicket:id`. i don't like the &lt; and &gt; symbols.
+The only restriction is, we should not change the `wicket:id` and the hierarchy of the `wicket:id`.
+I don't like the &lt; and &gt; symbols.
 So i am going to change it and i like to add `|` between the links.
 {% highlight html %}
 <html xmlns:wicket>